-Advisory: Concurrent enrollment in ESL 052 and ESL 053.
+Advisory: Concurrent enrollment in ESL 052 and/or ESL 053.

 Fifth in a series of seven levels.
 High intermediate ESL core course in English reading, writing, speaking, listening, and grammar.
 In the course students will focus on the more difficult adjective and adverbial clauses; past and future perfect tenses; expository writing patterns, such as cause and effect and comparison and contrast; inference and tone in reading; and listening without visual clues.
 At the completion of the course, they will have emerging control of expository forms, of tone, and of providing contextual clues.
-The units earned for this course may not be applied toward the 60 units for graduation.
 Four hours lecture per week.
 Letter grade only.
 (Not applicable to A.A. degree.)